Aeroluna/LunaCoopMod/README.md

   - Calldown Odin will only revive Tychus if Tychus is recruited.
   - Cannot recruit Tychus while Odin is deployed.

-It's probably still worth taking Tychus, but now atleast you have a choice.
+It's probably still better to take Tychus, but now atleast you have a choice.

 - Reduced Crooked Sam's Demolition Charge visual explosion scale by 60%.

 It looked like a massive explosion for a single target nuke.

-- Fixed Odin weapon tooltip showing wrong damage.

-It was showing the damage numbers from WOL campaign instead of the Co-op numbers.

 - Reduced Miles "Blaze" Lewis weapon backswing and damage point.